 Tim is a 1985 graduate of Elizabethtown College.
-He worked as an Auditor for the Pennsylvania Department of Transportation before coming to the

-Milk Marketing Board as an Accountant.
+He was an Auditor for the Pennsylvania Department of Transportation, prior to coming to the Milk Marketing Board, to be an Accountant.
 After being promoted to Field Supervisor, Tim assumed the duties of the Chief of Support Services in 2001.
 Tim now resides in Selinsgrove, Pennsylvania with his wife Cindy and two sons.
 In his spare time, he enjoys golf and is a regular fixture at his sons' sporting events.